Geidelberg/variantAnalysis/scripts/for_public_release/README.md

 ## Performing mlesky on the dated trees

 From `d1_date_trees.R`, we have produced a list of dated trees.
-Next we define a time period over which we would like to estimate Ne(t), and run mlesky:
+Next we define a time period over which we would like to estimate Ne(t), and run `mlesky`:

 ```r